thunkable/docs-thunkable-com/README.md

 #### **Thunkable Cross-Platform ✕ ** ❤ \(Beta\) \|** **[More Info](/docs.thunkable.com/x/)

-* New platform where anyone can build apps on Android or iOS.
+* New platform where anyone can build apps on Android or iOS without code.
 Users create a single project that works on both Android and iOS devices.

 #### **Thunkable iOS ** \|** **[**Login**](https://ios.thunkable.com) \| [More Info](/ios/README.md)